This Is Europe’s Best City You’ve Never Heard Of

 Every part of the animal is used.
 And in this particular meal, the Michelin green star awardee’s tasting menu shined with two dishes utilizing a milk cow that had lived a productive life.
 First, the tongue meat fried into a schnitzel, topped with spring onions and pickles; and then a thinly sliced cut served with squash and a rich red-wine sauce made with other parts of the cow.

 Elsewhere in town, there’s no shortage of top-notch meals.
-In just the cobblestone-laden Latin Quarter, the oldest part of the city, there’s well-regarded spots like bottle shop/wine bar Force Majeure, the cozy Langhoff & Juul restaurant, and seafood star Mefisto.
+In just the cobblestone-laden Latin Quarter, the oldest part of the city, there are well-regarded spots like bottle shop/wine bar Force Majeure, the cozy Langhoff & Juul restaurant, and seafood star Mefisto.

 There’s also La Cabra, an always-busy coffee roaster and bakery that originated in town and has since expanded to New York’s East Village.
 A cup of their coffee and a cardamom sticky bun feel essential before roaming the streets dating back to the 14th century.